DIGITNAUT - Tech News, Reviews & Simple Guides 2026

 8. Final Verdict: To Buy or Not to Buy?

-• You are a gamer who wants high refresh rates but can't afford a $2,000 OLED.
+• You are a gamer who demands 144Hz refresh rates but cannot afford a $2,000 OLED display.

-• You want a second TV for a bedroom or "man cave."
+• You simply want a massive second TV for a guest bedroom or "man cave."

-• You are a student or a renter looking for the biggest screen for the lowest price.
+• You are a student or renter looking for the absolute biggest screen-to-dollar ratio.

-• You are an audiophile who won't use an external sound system.
+• You are an audiophile who refuses to run an external sound system.

 Gnaneshwar Gaddam is an Electrical Engineer and founder of TechRytr.in with 15+ years of experience.
 Since 2010, he has provided verified, hardware-level technical guides and human-centric troubleshooting for a global audience.